awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-external.md

    ```
 When specifying a `loadBalancer` object, you must specify a `targetGroupArn` and omit the `loadBalancerName` parameters\.
 `networkConfiguration`
 The network configuration for the service\.
 This parameter is required for task definitions that use the `awsvpc` network mode to receive their own elastic network interface, and it's not supported for other network modes\.
-For more information, see [Task Networking with the `awsvpc` Network Mode](task-networking.md)\.\.
+For more information, see [Amazon ECS task networking](task-networking.md)\.\.
 `serviceRegistries`
 The details of the service discovery registries to assign to this service\.
 For more information, see [Service Discovery](service-discovery.md)\.
 `scale`